Cerenia/feature-patch/README.md

 We ultimately strive for a modular implementation which lends itself to be extended to various codebases and welcome contributions.

-The first use-case was an Android project and there is thus currently a bias towards preexisting structures (e.g., folder hierarchies) found in these environments.
+The first use-case was an Android project and there is thus currently a bias towards preexisting structures (e.g., folder hierarchies) found in this environment.

 # Table of Contents <!-- omit from toc -->
 - [feature-patch](#feature-patch)